 B&B Residence isn’t quite like any other Australian home we’ve seen.
-Somehow, from the familiar bones of a weatherboard Queenslander, local architects Michael Hogg and Greg Lamb of Hogg & Lamb have reimagined an utterly unique, contemporary home with unexpected curves (‘barrel vaults’), lending the interiors an almost ‘Church-like’ serenity.
+Somehow, from the familiar bones of a weatherboard Queenslander, local architects Hogg & Lamb have reimagined an utterly unique, contemporary home with unexpected curves (‘barrel vaults’), lending the interiors an almost ‘Church-like’ serenity.

 The co-founder took a few moments to chat to us about the remarkable B&B residence.

 Can you give us an overview of the alterations carried out at the B&B Residence?

 The B&B Residence re-invigorates the life of an existing Queenslander cottage in inner-city Paddington.
 A new extension is carefully considered to mitigate the issues of a steep site and overlooking neighbours, creating platforms and private courtyards that extend the functioning ground plane.

 Internal and external volumes interlock, expand and compress in a delightful sense of play, with geometric barrel vaults defining the significance of rooms.
 Views are edited while portions of the sky, trees and mountains are carefully framed through a series of openings, peepholes and voids.

 Tell us about your work on the interiors and the atmosphere you’ve created here?